 We call the home “Grace House” because if it weren’t for God’s grace in our own lives, we wouldn’t have the love in our hearts to show that same grace to these children with so many hurts and needs.

 Many of the kids each lunch at Grace House on weekdays.

 Grace House provides a safe place for children to study and play.

 In March 2016, we began a feeding and day program for the kids of the neighborhood where Grace House is located.
-This neighborhood is comprised of 18 government provided homes (Grace House is a renovation of one of them) as well as other homes where many empoverished families live.
+This neighborhood consists of 18 government provided homes (Grace House is a renovation of one of them) as well as other homes where many impoverished families live.
 Rosa knows this community well and has reached out to specific children who do not receive meals on a regular basis.
-We are providing lunch Monday through Friday for on average 15-20 kids.
+We are providing lunch Monday through Friday for on average 35 kids.

-Additionally, 58 children participate in our day program throughout the week.
+Seventy children participate in our day program throughout the week.
 This program provides tutoring, mentorship, biblical teaching and discipling, as well as a safe place to study and play.
-We have three full-time volunteers who help with all of the needs of the home, from cleaning to cooking to tutoring to discipling.
-We have other community volunteers who come several times a week for Bible study and extracurricular activities like cross-stitching.
+We have four staff members and two volunteers who help with the needs of the home, from cleaning to cooking to tutoring to discipling.

 We hope to expand to offer classes in music, language arts, and art (but we need more volunteers!)

 You can follow the journey of Grace House on our Facebook as we continue to watch God perform miracles in this little town in the Amazon Jungle.